aryanakul31/contact-helper/ReadME.md

 3. **Setup Broadcast Receiver:**
     * Create a `BroadcastReceiver` to listen for the `ContactService.CONTACTS_SYNCED_FILTER` intent, which is broadcast when the sync process is complete.
     * Register the receiver in your activity or fragment using `LocalBroadcastManager.getInstance(this).registerReceiver()`.
     * Handle the received contacts in the `onReceive()` method of the broadcast receiver.
-The contacts will be available as an `ArrayList<ContactModel>` in the intent extras.
+The contacts will be available as `ContactsEventModel` in the intent extras.

 **Example:**